Catalyzing Growth and Overcoming Obstacles

 • The reason our value stream can be blocked is…

-If a coachee has hit a wall, I often use one or more of the statements in the format of “How would you (coachee) complete the following statement?”
+If a coachee has hit a wall, I often use one or more statements in the format of “How would you (coachee) complete the following statement?”
 As Jurgen points out this has the subtle (or not) effect of having the coachee respond in an affirmative way, and keep the offer moving forward towards what is desirable, what is possible.
 Not what is wrong.

 Wrap it Up and Write ‘em Down